 - What kinds of warranty does it come with?
 And how important are those warranties?

 - What is Return on Investment on my purchase?
 And how does that compare with my monthly payment?

 - Lastly, what would my client think of my system?

-Unlike few decades ago when different brand truly held different level of technology, nowadays, all manufacturers have very similar ability to produce similar quality product.
+Unlike few decades ago when different brand truly held different levels of technology, nowadays, all manufacturers have very similar ability to produce similar quality products.
 Just look at TV or Cell Phone market.
-I buy a phone brand called OnePlus, it’s not one of the main brand on the market and you can only order it online but it saves me about $300+ compare to Samsung or Apple and it comes with better spec.
+I buy a phone brand called OnePlus, it’s not one of the main brand on the market and you can only order it online but it saves me about $300+ compared to Samsung or Apple and it comes with better spec.
 I’m on my 3rd OnePlus phone after saying goodbye to Samsung Note 2 couple years ago, and I LOVE the value & speed I get from my phone.

 All that said, this is Your decision and Your purchase.
 So at the end of the day, you have to go with what You’re comfortable with.
 But if you have any questions or want recommendation, comment below, I’d love to help!

 Read Next: How to figure out what C-Arm I can afford, C-Arm ROI